 - Hydroelectric power stations use the force of falling water to generate electricity.
 They are formed of a reservoir that is high up in a mountainous area, with the generators down below.
 Water is released and the kinetic energy in it is transformed into electrical energy.

 - The longest someone can survive without water is about three days.
 We need water for lots of jobs in our bodies, such as digesting food.
 Water is also found in our immune systems and makes up a large part of our blood.
 Without water our bodies would stop working.

 - Drinking water needs to be clean to prevent people from getting diseases.
 In the UK we have water treatment plants that remove all of the pollutants in water before it can become drinking water.
 The water has chemicals added to it and is filtered.
 Formal water treatments to create drinking water have only really been around for the past 100 years or so.

 Look through the gallery below and see if you can spot the following:

 - Types of precipitation

 - A stream

-- A water treatment plant
+- A river

 Water is vital for life and humans need to drink it regularly to make sure we have enough in our bodies.
 When we don’t have enough water in our bodies it is called dehydration.